sarahhodne-abandoned/defender/README.md

       configure_defender :api_key => '0123456789abcdef', :keys => { 'content' => :the_comment_itself }
     end

+If you don't want to store all the information in the database, you can also use the `defensio_data` method.
+In the model, before saving, call `defensio_data` with a hash containing the data you want to send.
+The keys should be strings, you can see all the possible values listed below.
+The `defensio_data` method can be called several times with more data.

 These are the keys defensio supports (at the time of writing, see http://defensio.com/api for a completely up-to-date list):